-As at 31 December 2016, 2017 and 2018 and 30 June 2019, our debt to equity ratio was approximately -32.1%, -11.7%, 9.7% and 8.5%, respectively.
-The negative debt to equity ratio as at 31 December 2016 and 2017 resulted from our higher level of cash and cash equivalents mainly from the equity contribution from the then equity holders of Values Culture in FY2016.
-With the increasing utilisation of the cash and cash equivalent in carrying out our business activities, the cash position narrowed during the Track Record Period, leading to an increasing debt to equity ratio in the subsequent financial years/period.
+As at 31 December 2016, 2017 and 2018, our debt to equity ratio was approximately -32.1%, -11.7% and 9.7%, respectively.
+The negative debt to equity ratio resulted from our higher level of cash and cash equivalents mainly from the increased equity contribution in FY2016.
+With the increasing utilization of the cash and cash equivalent in carrying out our business activities, the cash position narrowed down during the Track Record Period, leading to an increasing debt to equity ratio for the subsequent financial years.